Ontario High School (California): History

 In 1882, founders of the City of Ontario George and William Chaffey established the Chaffey College of Agriculture and an on-campus secondary school with assistance from the University of Southern California (USC).
 The local community was granted control of the secondary school in 1901 and named it Ontario High School.
 Ten years later, in 1911, the school was renamed to Chaffey High School.

 In 1967, a campus 3 mi south of Chaffey High School was named Ontario High School.

 The Ontario Jaguars' rival school is the Chaffey Tigers; their annual football game is known as "The Cat Bowl".

 In 2014 the school was remodeled to include a modernized campus, a new two story building with 32 classrooms, and, for the first time in 47 years, a football stadium known as "Jaguar Stadium".

-The current principal is Eduardo Zaldivar, preceded by Cary Willborn.
+The current principal is Larry Rook.
 OHS is currently the last high school with lockers in the Chaffey Joint Union High School District.